2017-2018 Adopt-a-Beehive With Alan Wong

-You can participate by adopting a beehive for the 2013-2014 season at UH Hilo's Farm Laboratory in Pana'ewa.
-You will receive an official certificate of adoption, as well as periodic reports and photos of your assigned bee colony from the UH Hilo student taking care of your hive.
+You can participate by adopting a beehive for the 2017-2018 season at UH Hilo's Farm Laboratory in Pana'ewa.
+You will receive an official certificate of adoption (optional), as well as periodic reports and photos of your assigned bee colony from the UH Hilo student taking care of your hive.

 Other program benefits include a personal supply of honey/honey products, along with invitations to join Chef Alan Wong at bee- and agriculture-related activities held at UH Hilo and elsewhere.